pistell/Leaflet.DumbMGRS/README.md

 I am trying to generate 3 types of grids

 1. A Grid Zone Designator - 1 million by 1 million meter grid.
 The GZD is outlined in red and has a grid label in the center of it.
-This actually works as I intended it to.
-See class GZD in index.js for the code.

 2. A 100K grid - 100k by 100k meter grid.
 This is filled with bugs and inefficient code.